 The island city is located on the southeasterly part of Moose Island, and lies between Cobscook Bay to the west and Passamaquoddy Bay to the east.
 From the waterfront walking trail, you can see the Canadian island of Campobello across the channel, and Roosevelt Campobello International Park, where the Roosevelt family's summer cottage is located and offers tours.

-Old Sow Whirpool, the largest tidal whirlpool in the Western Hemisphere, sits on the international boundary between Eastport and Deer Island.
+Old Sow Whirlpool, the largest tidal whirlpool in the Western Hemisphere, sits on the international boundary between Eastport and Deer Island.

 On The Water: